jacobdensford/jacobdensford.com/fell/running-the-game.md

 ## Luck

-When the way in which the world reacts to the player characters is uncertain, roll a **luck die**--usually a d6.
+When the way in which the world reacts to the protagonist characters is uncertain, roll a **luck die**—usually a d6.
 Higher is better for the PCs.
 Lower is worse.

 Roll a luck die:

-- When the player characters stop to rest in a dangerous location
+- When the protagonist characters stop to rest in a dangerous location
-- When a player character fails a test
+- When a protagonist character fails a test
-- If a player character makes a loud noise in a dungeon
+- If a protagonist character makes a loud noise in a dungeon
 - After each round of dungeon exploration and wilderness navigation
 - To see if a trap is triggered